-THE eyes of the whole country are now directed to the approaching contest for the deserted seat at Nottingham; and, as no doubt every species of cor-I tell a lie.
-It may be good, or bad; but I don't ruption will be resorted to, we think it right to give to both electors and non-electors a few words of advice and caution.
+THE eyes of the whole country are now directed to the approaching contest for the deserted seat at Nottingham; and, as no doubt every species of corruption will be resorted to, we think it right to give to both electors and non-electors a few words of advice and caution.
 The base factions know that many of the electors are poor-that a sovereign or two would be to them a present advantage; and sovereigns will be freely, though not openly perhaps, offered on the coming occasion.
 Let the electors remember that no man will buy them unless he intends to sell them; and let them count carefully the loss and gain of the experiment.
-They may gain a paltry trifle, but they will certainly lose not only the chance of benefiting their country, but they will also be, as far as in them lies, instrumental in perpetuating their own misery and wretchedness.
-What has brought Nottingham and every other town in the kingdom to the state of unparalleled distress under which they are now suffering?
+They may gain a paltry trifle, but they will certainly lose not only the chance of benefiting their country. but they will also be, as far as in them lies, instrumental in perpetuating their own misery and wretchedness.
+What has brought Nottingham and every other town in the kingdom to the state of upparalleled distress under which they are now suffering?
 Class legislation.
 And class legislation has been mainly produced by the readiness with which electors have received the reward of iniquity from the base betrayers of their country.
-Let them of antiquity are white as snow.
-We are told of the benefitted by an honest non-buying Representative, than by a Candidate who wishes to buy them with a sovereign or two, in order to continue the system; F.-We will take his file of the Times at the price he
+Let them reflect well on these things, and they will infallibly PROFITS TO THE EXECUTIVE, from Ruffy Ridley's come to the conclusion that they will be more benefitted by an honest non-buying Representative. than by a Candidate who wishes to buy them with a sovereign or two, in order to continue the system; F .- We will take his file of the Times at the price he and we trust they will act accordingly.

 We hope every friend of freedom will be at his post and manfully perform his duty.
-Let local We are reminded of the massacre of the infants of committees be instantly appointed, and let the most extensive steps to be taken to hunt out and put to rout, both night and day, all bribery machinery of too, at three and four years old, and subjecting them every kind, that the tricks of the factions may be displayed in open day; and let all to whom a bribe is offered be well assured that the candidate who spends money intends to have it all back with good interest, either by himself, or his relations, or connections.
+Let local committees be instantly appointed, and let the most extensive steps to be taken to hunt out and put to rout, both night and day, all bribery machinery of every kind, that the tricks of the factions may be displayed in open day; and let all to whom a bribe is offered be well assured that the candidate who spends money intends to have it all back with good interest, either by himself, or his relations, or connections.
 Mr. STURGE stands pledged neither directly, or indirectly, to spend any money beyond the necessary legal expences, and if the other side are watched vigilantly and at all points, the electors will have no where to look, and they will vote right.
-We would suggest the rigid ledged spirit of the age.
-Besides in these cases the administration of the bribery oath.
-The House of Commons will not abolish bribery, and therefore, the opposed to every precept of Christianity, abhorrent steps suggested by the law ought above all things to to every principle of humanity, and destructive be attended to at the present and every future alike to body, mind, and spirit.
-These helpless vic- election.
+We would suggest the rigid administration of the bribery oath.
+The House of Commons will not abolish bribery, and therefore, the steps suggested by the law ought above all things to to every principle of humanity, and destructive be attended to at the present and every future election.
 The freemen in the boroughs are chiefly tims are as truly offerings consumed upon the altar of the working classes, and if they are promptly shown that nobody will be allowed to give them money, they will do their duty.

 To run purity against bribery is like doing nothing.
-Capital has usurped the throne of Omnipotence, and Bribery can be and must be prevented everywhere. even in the temple of God is elevated as supreme. if the friends of honour and consistency will but do To this monster Devil, this modern Juggernaut, all their duty.
-Nottingham gave the fatal blow to the must bow.
-Decrepid age, and helpless infancy, the most detestable faction that ever cursed a country; strength of manhood and female beauty, the powers let it now rear the standard of purity and vigilance, of the intellect, and the gushings of affection, must and be first in the glorious battle for a nation's
+Bribery can be and must be prevented everywhere, if the friends of honour and consistency will but do To this monster Devil, this modern Juggernaut, all their duty.
+Nottingham gave the fatal blow to the most detestable faction that ever cursed a country; strength of manhood and female beauty, the powers | let it now rear the standard of purity and vigilance, and be first in the glorious battle for a nation's rights and a world's redemption.